What not to do when buying a car

 Not test-driving the car thoroughly

 You're going to learn different things about a used car when you drive it on the street versus driving it on the highway.
 You need to get a good feel for how the car handles in both driving conditions.
+Learn more about how to test drive a car at a dealership.

 Not looking at maintenance ratings